af4oz/suf-mern-gql-backend/README.md

 # Stack Underflow | SOF Clone | MERN-GraphQL

 **Update 1:** This project is a fork from [amand33p](https://github.com/amand33p).
 I have been making some efforts to replace `material-ui` with `twin.macro` just to learn react, CSS and make reusable components myself.
-It's been a great journey so far and I learned a lot from `material-ui`, they did solid work with their lib and also used a tonne of `useRef` 😅 .
+It's been a great journey so far and I learned a lot from `material-ui`, they did solid work with their lib and also used a tonne of `useRef` 😅 to opt-out of react default rendering  behaviour.

 **Update 2:** Migrated Server codebase to **Typescript** using `type-graphql`, `typegoose`.